 The drop down list allows you to choose from several special print modes, normal for most materials and applications or one of the other modes for special applications.
-The modes work a modes for special applications.
 The modes work as follows:

 Normal mode

 In this mode all single color raster data is mapped to the closest color in the color table and processed using the job settings attached to that color.
 All grayscale or multicolor bitmaps are converted to grayscale and then a dither pattern is applied to them and the black color job settings are used.
 This is the default recommended mode of operation.